apache/camel/MIGRATION.md

 #### Route Policies

 The class `org.apache.camel.impl.RoutePolicySupport` has been moved to `org.apache.camel.support.RoutePolicySupport`.
+The return type from `startConsumer` and `stopConsumer` has been changed from `boolean` to `void` as they always returned `true` before.

 The class `org.apache.camel.impl.ThrottlingInflightRoutePolicy` has been moved to `org.apache.camel.throttling.ThrottlingInflightRoutePolicy`